Three Trends in Healthcare Businesses Shouldn’t Ignore

 The increased knowledge and confidence of an educated patient fosters the trend toward care partnership rather than patients as recipients of care.
 Patients are also increasingly taking on more financial responsibility due to increased participation in high deductible plans.
 Because of this, patients have a higher demand for quality of their care experience, access to providers, and cost transparency.

-At Effective, our human-centered design approach gives us the unique ability to understand the needs and expectations of the consumer.
+At Ogilvy, our human-centered design approach gives us the unique ability to understand the needs and expectations of the consumer.
 Clients come to us to help them build better experiences for their consumers and employees.
 We conduct research and use those insights to guide our design decision making process when creating a digital interaction.

 In an engagement with a large health insurance company, we were tasked with reimagining the optimal plan selection and member experience.
 We needed to understand how audience expectations and needs would inform the structure, content, prioritization, and tone of every aspect of the product.
 For example, cost transparency was paramount in both the plan selection experience as well as the member portal.